PavelKlimovich/mydnex_blog/README.md

     EMAIL_FROM=
     ```
 7) Create DATABASE in your database management system.
-8) Execute : `php kernel migrate` to init DATABASE.
+8) Execute : `php kernel migrate` in directory root to initialize DATABASE.
 9) If you want generate fake data in database execute : `php kernel seed`.
     ```
     Admin : admin@mydnex.com